joelberkeley/spidr/README.md

 Please use spidr responsibly.
 We ask that you ensure any benefits you gain from this are used to help, not hurt.

-spidr has an [online API reference](https://joelberkeley.github.io/spidr), and [tutorials](tutorials).
-The tutorials are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.
+spidr has an _incomplete_ [online API reference](https://joelberkeley.github.io/spidr), incomplete as the documentation builder is itself a work in progress and omits a number of items, and renders others incorrectly.
+See the source code for full details). spidr also has [tutorials](tutorials), which are [literate files](https://idris2.readthedocs.io/en/latest/reference/literate.html) and can be executed like any other source file.

 We use [semantic versioning](https://semver.org/).